 This is where prioritizing comes into play.
-A good tip is to get a short list of absolute must-sees.
-Obviously there’s no magic number in play here, but it’s important to realize that the more must-sees you have, the more difficult it will be to plan and the more expensive it may be, particularly if they are all in different parts of the world.
+A good tip is to get a short list of absolute must-sees, or what we like to call the pillars of your trip.
+Obviously there’s no magic number in play here, but it’s important to realize that the more must-sees you have, the more difficult it will be to plan, and the more expensive it may be, particularly if they are all in different parts of the world.
 Once you get a manageable list together, this can become the framework of your trip.

 Think About Your Budget While Making Your Must-See List

 You can start the planning process in reverse if you’d like, making your must-see list before worrying about how much you will be able to save, but because of the massive disparity between cost of travel in different parts of the world, it’s probably easier to know the budget you will be dealing with.